biosimulators/Biosimulators_simulator_template/CONTRIBUTING.md

 ## Testing and continuous integration

-We encourage developers to have complete test coverage of for their command-line interfaces.
+We encourage developers to have complete test coverage of their command-line interfaces.

 Templates for tests are located in the `tests`  directory.
-Once implemented, the tests can be executed by running the following command.
+Once implemented, the tests can be executed by running the following command:
 ```
 pip install pytest
 python -m pytest tests